About the Gallery

 All members of the Board are also members of the Company.
 At present there are no other Company members.

-The Douglas Hyde Gallery is committed to the implementation of the Code of Governance and the Principles of Good Fundraising.
+The Douglas Hyde is committed to the implementation of the Code of Governance and the Principles of Good Fundraising.

 Download a copy of the Gallery’s most recent audited accounts.